Lincoln Cemetery Association

 While some children visit Maple Cemetery or walk through it, the annual Lincoln School Memorial Day visit offers the chance to learn or recall where their grandparents, great-grandparents, town luminaries and others have been buried.
 It is also a chance for them to see the stones, but also learn about those who have fought with the Grand Army of the Republic (GAR markers are placed for all who were in the Civil War), and others who have lived and died here over the last 250 years.

-The original 1907 wrought iron fence along the road in front of the cemetery dates from the Golden Age of cemetery fencing and serves as a sentinel standing guard to demarcate the cemetery as it has for over a century.
-It offers a touch of grandeur and sophistication, elegant and timeless.
-With its arched gate, it speaks to the pride former townsfolk took in their cemetery.
+The original 1907 wrought iron fence along the road in front of the cemetery dates from the Golden Age of cemetery fencing and has served as a sentinel standing guard to demarcate the cemetery as it has for over a century.
+It has served as a touch of grandeur and sophistication, elegant and timeless.
+With its arched gate, it has represented the pride that former townsfolk took in their cemetery.

-Please consider contributing whatever you can by donating online with PayPal or credit card or by check to:
+If you would still like to be a part of this project, please consider contributing whatever you can by donating online with PayPal or credit card or by sending a check made out to the Lincoln Community Trust (the fiscal agent) to:

 Lincoln Cemetery Association